voruti/json2config/README.md

 - The `-d <path>`/`--dir <path>`/`--directory <path>` parameters allow you to specify the directory in which to search for *.items files.

-:exclamation:Channel Link **Profiles** currently will be lost in this process:exclamation: (They can - of course - manually be added afterwards)
+:exclamation:Channel Link **Profiles** (value → configuration → properties → profile) currently will be lost in this process:exclamation: (They can - of course - manually be added afterwards)

 #### Other program features